 Channelling feeling makes everything you write work better.
-It can create stories out of facts – making for memorable words that slide down a whole lot easier and carry a far higher chance of being acted upon.
+It can create stories out of data and facts – making for memorable words that slide down a whole lot easier and carry a far higher chance of being acted upon.

 How I can help you

 If you work with me I’ll take all the hassle out of any words you need to write.
 I’m pretty quick off the mark in getting to know and understand you and your business, your sector and your target audience.
 And I combine being proactive and responsive so that you’ll get exactly what you need.